Upping your vitamin D intake has been shown to help with symptoms of rheumatoid arthritis.

 Vitamin D helps the body absorb calcium, which is essential for building strong bones.
 Too little of this vital nutrient can lead to having thin, soft and brittle bones, known as osteomalacia in adults and rickets in children.

-In a recent study published in the Journal of Clinical Rheumatology, scientists found that vitamin D deficiency not only is highly prevalent in rheumatoid arthritis patients, but it also is related to chronic pain and lower mental and physical quality-of-life (QOL) scores.
+In a study published in the Journal of Clinical Rheumatology, scientists found that vitamin D deficiency not only is highly prevalent in rheumatoid arthritis patients, but it’s also related to chronic pain and lower mental and physical quality of life (QOL) scores.
 Another study revealed that a higher intake of vitamin D and omega-3 fatty acids may be associated with better treatment results in patients with early rheumatoid arthritis.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)